-ProvenanceThe superb quality of this embossed and chased iron shield gave rise to its traditional attribution to Benvenuto Cellini (1500-71), and to the further supposition that it must have been a gift to Henry VIII from the French patron of the great Florentine goldsmith, Francis I. However, since at least 1862 - when the shield was exhibited at the South Kensington Museum - it has been recognised that, for all his versatility in various arts, Cellini did not in fact make any armour.
+ProvenanceThe superb quality of this embossed and chased iron shield gave rise to its traditional attribution to Benvenuto Cellini (1500-71) and to the further supposition that it must have been a gift to Henry VIII from the French patron of the great Florentine goldsmith, Francis I. However, since at least 1862 - when the shield was exhibited at the South Kensington Museum - it has been recognised that, for all his versatility in various arts, Cellini did not in fact make any armour.

-Episodes featuring the same protagonists were embossed on an armour made for the French King Henry II (reigned 1547-59) now in the Louvre and on another shield in the Deutsches Historisches Museum, Berlin, both of which bear the French King's emblems and monogram.
+Episodes featuring the same protagonists as those illustrated on the shield were embossed on an armour made for the French King Henry II (reigned 1547-59) now in the Louvre and on another shield in the Deutsches Historisches Museum, Berlin, both of which bear the French King's emblems and monogram.
 These are thought to have been made in Antwerp by Eliseus Libaerts a goldsmith.
 The design of these armours has been associated convincingly with a large group of drawings by Etienne Delaune (1518/19-83), medallist, draughtsman and engraver to the court of Henry II of France.

-However, there is no other record of the shield in the possession of John Stuart, third Earl of Bute (1713-92), who had been appointed Preceptor to the young George III in 1755 and was the King's first Prime Minister.
-As the sole example of Renaissance parade armour in the Royal Collection at this date, the shield was probably valued more as a piece of histoire métallique of a kind that both Edward Gibbon and Dr Johnson, who are known to have used the King's libraries, would also have appreciated.
+However, there is no other record of the shield in the possession of John Stuart, 3rd Earl of Bute (1713-92), who had been appointed Preceptor to the young George III in 1755 and was the King's first Prime Minister.
+As the sole example of Renaissance parade armour in the Royal Collection at this date, the shield was probably valued more as a piece of 'histoire métallique' of a kind that both Edward Gibbon and Dr Johnson, who are known to have used the King's libraries, would also have appreciated.

 Previously attributed to Benvenuto Cellini (1500-70) (metalworker)

 - Physical properties